clicknick64/clicknick64/README.md

 ### a Security Operations Engineer w/ Batchelor's in Computer Science
-I'm an undergraduate student, studying in the Department of Infomatics and Telecommunications of the National and Kapodistrian University of Athens.

 <br/>